q2ebanking/boa-constrictor/docs/pages/main-docs/getting-started/page-objects.md

 ## Phase 1: Raw WebDriver Calls

-Let's say you want to automate a test that performs a [DuckDuckGo](https://duckduckgo.com/) web search.
+Let's say you want to automate a test that searches for an article on [Wikipedia](https://en.wikipedia.org/wiki/Main_Page).
 You could simply write raw [Selenium WebDriver](https://www.selenium.dev/documentation/en/webdriver/) code like this:

 ```csharp